DizonCordero/javascript-beginners-curriculum/README.md

 ## <a id="next"></a>Next Steps
 If you're this far, congratulations!
 I think you have a good grasp on the basics of Javascript, and I encourage you to start interviewing for the program of your choice.

-## <a id="mock"></a>Mock Interviews

-I'm floating the idea of offering paid mock interviews if you're interested in having one.
-I find that the more interviews you do, the more prepared you are for them and I feel this is a valuable service.

-If you're interested, leave me your name and email at [this helpful Google Forms survey](https://docs.google.com/forms/d/13k5eVm3QWhZr8yINb1xJYlYOpZQlbL1FRlQ3Hhv3Lb4/viewform?usp=send_form).
-It really helps gauge interest and I'll be in touch once I figure things out.